 KLG has been active in the pursuit of the proper capping levels and this work needs to be continued as more information becomes available.
-A renewed statistical examination of the capping is scheduled for September of 2008 and will be applied to the South Claims Joint Venture.
+Mining has already started in KLG's wholly owned part of the SMC and the capping will be examined along with the mining reconciliation.
+Any changes will be applied to the SCJV zones.